MakerLabsVan/ACM/README.md

 # Database
 A Google Spreadsheet is used by this app.
 There is a script (Tools->Script Editor) that runs every morning at 1am that goes through each member and determines if his/her membership cycle has completed. an email notification is then sent with the member's laser cutter time for that cycle.
+A daily summary is also included in this notification.